YJDave/cs418-s20-cs418_spring20_mighty_python/README.md

 3. ```major_classifier.csv```, ```school_classifier.csv```, and ```all_school_classifier.csv``` contains the dataframe as a CSV from the data prepared for the classifier functions.
 This makes it easy to pass through to our classifier class.

-### TODO:

-- [ ] Add instructions on how to access the repository and all files metada details.
-- [ ] Add documents/details on what work is done, how it is done, like a brief documentation

-- [ ] Find and add data in 4.4, 4.5 section in `main.ipynb`

 ### References
 Mostly research blogs, report and articles related to student education treds